 Kosher certified and non-GMO.
 Suitable for vegans.
 Free of: gluten, wheat, dairy, soy, yeast, sugar, and sodium.
 Capsules are also free of artificial flavors, sweeteners, preservatives, and colors.
 Overwhelmingly positive experiences from users.

 Some buyers didn't notice any benefit from taking this product.
-Cost per dose is somewhat higher than other brands.

 Manufacturer is family owned, with its own GMP-compliant laboratories and technicians.
 Silica is thoroughly screened for potency and purity.
 Manufacturer is also committed to sustainability and charitable contributions.
 Reasonably priced.